ArcherHeffern/System-Creation/backend/4_HTTP.md

 GET /
 ```

+# General Model for Web Server Librarys
+// function called when METHOD and URL match
+@get('/name')
+function Route(request as object)
+    name = request.body

+    ...Do logic stuff...
+    response = new Response()
+    response.status = 200
+    response.headers.content-type = "application/json"
+    response.body = "<div>Hello ${name}<div>"

+    return response

+Web servers librarys are just TCP socket servers that...
+* parse the incoming messages into a nice object according to HTTP
+* call the correct function according the the request line
+* allow you to create a response and do whatever you want
+* will send the response as a properly formatted http message over the socket

+*They make it so you don't have to work with raw strings and constantly reference the HTTP RFC documentation about all the nuances*

 # Hello world Server
+Choose either python or java to code in.

 Create a HTTP web server with 2 endpoints, one at "GET /", which returns "hello world", and another that returns "hi mom"

 * If you finish early, change one to return a HTML anchor tag, referencing the other page.
 *What do you think is happening under the hood when a user clicks on the anchor tag?*

+## Some additional HTTP Features
+1. Route parameters
+Routes can have variable parts
+eg. /user/age
+Age can be the variable, so when the client navigates to /user/19, the 19 is parsed out

+2. Query string parameters
+We can put key value pairs at the end of a route
+eg. /usr?age=19

 # Basic Mail Web Server
 Lets come up with a a game plan...